pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/ecr.md

 See the [Pulumi Crosswalk for AWS IAM documentation]({{< relref "iam.md" >}}) for instructions on how to manage such policies.

-## Managing Container Image Lifcycles using Policies
+## Managing Container Image Lifecycles using Policies

 [ECR lifecycle policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html) allow you to specify the lifecycle management of images in a repository.
 A lifecycle policy is a set of one or more rules,